ChuaCheowHuan/PBT_MARL_watered_down/README.md

 (2) Learning rate & gamma are the only 2 hyperparameters involved for now.
 Both can be inherited/mutated.
 Learning rate can be resampled/perturbed while gamma can only be resampled.

-# How to run the stuff in this repo?
-The easiest way is to copy this repo to your Google drive & run the `PBT_MARL_watered_down.ipynb` Jupyter notebook in Colab.

-# Walkthru:
+# Simple walkthru:
 Before each training iteration, the driver (in this context, the main process, this is also where the RLlib trainer resides) randomly selects a pair of agents (agt_i, agt_j, where i != j) from a population of agents.
 This i, j pair will take up the role of player_A & player_B respectively.

 The IDs of i,j will be transmitted down to the worker processes.
 Each worker has 1 or more environments ([vectorized](https://rllib.readthedocs.io/en/latest/rllib-env.html#vectorized)) & does it's own rollout.
 When an episode is sampled (that's when a match ends), the `on_episode_end` callback will be called.
 That's when the ratings of a match are computed & updated to a global storage.

 When enough samples are collected, training starts.
-Training is done using (RLlib's DDPPO)[https://docs.ray.io/en/master/rllib-algorithms.html#decentralized-distributed-proximal-policy-optimization-dd-ppo] (a variant of PPO).
+Training is done using [RLlib's DDPPO](https://docs.ray.io/en/master/rllib-algorithms.html#decentralized-distributed-proximal-policy-optimization-dd-ppo) (a variant of PPO).
 In DDPPO, learning does not happened in the trainer.
 Each worker does it's own learning.
-The trainer is still involved in the weight sync though.
+However, the trainer is still involved in the weight sync.

 When a training iteration completes, `on_train_results` callback will be called.
 That's where inheritance & mutation happens (if conditions are fulfilled).

-All of the above happens in 1 single main training loop of the driver (NOT necessarily IN the driver, some will be running in the worker processes).
+All of the above happens during 1 single main training loop of the driver.
 Rinse & repeat.

-Global coordination between different processes is done using [detached actors](https://docs.ray.io/en/master/advanced.html#detached-actors) from ray.
+Note: Global coordination between different processes is done using [detached actors](https://docs.ray.io/en/master/advanced.html#detached-actors) from ray.

+# How to run the contents in this repo?
+The easiest way is to run the `PBT_MARL_watered_down.ipynb` Jupyter notebook in Colab.

 # Dependencies:
 This is developed & tested on Colab & the following are the only packages that I explicitly `pip install`:

 ray[rllib]==0.85

 tensorflow==2.2.0

 # Disclaimer: